rururu/sail-pro/README.md

 6. Wait while a panel popup.
 7. Only first time change a boat from "russor" to yours.
-   - For tis go to "Instances" tab.
+   - For this go to "Instances" tab.
 Open "NavOb" class:
        IGIS -> MapOb -> OMGraphic -> OMTRaster -> NavOb.
    - Select "russor" instance.
 Update a "label" slot.
    - Also update a slot "onboard" in "VRDashboardControl" instance.
    - Save the project and restart.
 8. Select a race on the popup panel, if needed (race number is on "Z VR Dashboard" tab).
 9. Wait while the boat jump into current position.
-10. Start a "Cesium" server on the popup panel.
+10. Start a "Cesium server" on the popup panel.
-11. Start a "Cesium" client on the popup panel.
+11. Start a "Cesium client" on the popup panel.
 12. Go on board of the boat.

 See details in screencasts.
 Some details can be differen of earlier - these are deprecated!